AdiDwiv/MNazar/README.md

 ![Alt text](https://cloud.githubusercontent.com/assets/22662617/22573990/f3dce67a-e979-11e6-8410-836f7993ab03.jpg)
  * Users login using their employee id and password.
- * They can logout at any given time.
+ * They can log out at any given time.
 The server will stop receiving their location upon logout.
- * The app logs the user out automatically at 7 P.M. local time i.e. at the end of shift.
+ * The app logs the user out automatically at 7 P.M. local time i.e. at the end of their shift.
  * Users cannot login after 7 P.M. or on Sundays.

 #### 2. Location tracking